For COVID-19 exposure and testing

 Sunnyside Pediatrics is working hard to keep our patients and staff healthy through the COVID-19 pandemic.
 We have adjusted our schedules for the near future and are taking extra precautions with any sick patients.

-Keeping your child’s vaccinations up to date continues to be a priority, and we are scheduling all of our “well” checks in the morning to separate them from the sick visits in the afternoon.
+Keeping your child’s vaccinations up to date continues to be a priority, and we are scheduling as many of our “well” checks as possible in the early morning to separate them from the sick visits.
 In support of social distancing we are working to minimize any waiting room time.

 Face Masks are required!